saulosw/cute-cat-game/README.md

 # Contributing:
 Contributions are welcome!
 If you have suggestions for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.

-# License:
-This project is licensed under the MIT License.